btc-nerds/btc-nerds.github.io/_posts/2019-08-10-why-im-a-bitcoiner.md

 ## [Running a Bitcoin Full Node](https://www.lopp.net/bitcoin-information/full-node.html)

 >While managing your own keys ensures that you can't lose your money due to the negligence or maliciousness of a custodian, running a full node ensures that you can't be tricked into accepting invalid bitcoin payments.
-Running and using your own node gives you the strongest security model Bitcoin has to offer.
+Running and using your own node gives you the strongest security model Bitcoin has to offer. -[lopp.net](https://www.lopp.net/bitcoin-information/full-node.html)

 * [Why Run a Full Node?](https://blog.lopp.net/securing-your-financial-sovereignty/)
 * [What Comprises a Bitcoin Fullnode Implementation? – Amentum](https://medium.com/amentum/what-comprises-a-bitcoin-fullnode-implementation-df27989e673a)
   >Often times in the press I see a lot of confusion around what a fullnode implementation of bitcoin actually *is*.
 I saw this as a great…
 * [bitcoin.org - How to Run a Full Node](https://bitcoin.org/en/full-node)

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Here is a 1 minute video showing how to setup a bitcoin full node on your computer from <a href="https://t.co/asg1Hpd0Vg">https://t.co/asg1Hpd0Vg</a>.
+By default it currently requires 243gb of hard drive space, so I set mine up on an external hard drive. <a href="https://twitter.com/PeterMcCormack?ref_src=twsrc%5Etfw">@PeterMcCormack</a> <a href="https://t.co/36Q39gcxDa">pic.twitter.com/36Q39gcxDa</a></p>&mdash; The Bitcoin Rabbi (@thebitcoinrabbi) <a href="https://twitter.com/thebitcoinrabbi/status/1164533735750012930?ref_src=twsrc%5Etfw">August 22, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 * [A complete beginners guide to installing a Bitcoin Full Node on Linux (2018 Edition)](https://hackernoon.com/a-complete-beginners-guide-to-installing-a-bitcoin-full-node-on-linux-2018-edition-cb8e384479ea)
   >How to compile a Bitcoin Full Node on a fresh installation of Kubuntu 18.04 without any Linux experience whatsoever.
   ![](https://imgur.com/hhN0o3F.png)